vinceandrewloverez/vinceandrewloverez/README.md

 ### Boo!

 Hi!
 I'm Vince from Las Vegas Models.
-I'm a Information Technology student specializing in Business Analytics.
+I'm an Information Technology student specializing in Business Analytics.
 Do you have questions?
 Please email me so we can arrange a personal entropy.
 Thanks!

 <br>